JGilsenan/ss_tc_tool_temp_manager/readme.md

         - TLDR: this should just have the call to `PRINT_START`, all else is handled by this script
             - this script will ignore anything else in this section and replace it with `PRINT_START`
             - your `PRINT_START` macro should not set any temperatures
-        - pre-requisite conditions/modifications to your `PRINT_START` macro:
+        - pre-requisite conditions/modifications to your `PRINT_START` macro, if present, remove the following:
-            - if present, edit your `PRINT_START` macro to remove any preheating logic that may exist there, the goal is to consolidate nearly all temperature setting logic within the gcode
+            - any tool preheating logic that may exist there, the goal is to consolidate all temperature setting logic within the gcode
-            - if present, remove any logic from your `PRINT_START` macro that heats the tool and/or bed for homing, QGL, bed mesh, etc, this will be handled by and added by this script
+            - any logic that heats the tool and/or bed for homing, QGL, bed mesh, etc, this will be handled by and added by this script
-            - if present, remove any logic from your `PRINT_START` macro that selects the tool
+            - any logic that selects the tool
-        - you may be used to seeing instructions telling you that this needs to be written on a single line ex: `PRINT_START TOOL_TEMP=123 BED=456...` and so forth, and this largely remains true, however you should do the following:
-            - remove `TOOL_TEMP` parameter:
-                - the reason for this is that since ss currently lacks `is_extruder_used` or other placeholders/variables that can be used to intelligently set tool temperatures you may be forced to configure ss such that you have an unnecessary added step of heating T0 to its `first_layer_temperature`
-                - this script handles this temperature control
-            - remove `BED_TEMP` parameter:
-                - the reason for this is similar to the reason for removing `TOOL_TEMP`, ss just doesn't have a great way currently of intelligently setting this value
-                - this script handles that by looking at all of the tools used in the first layer and setting `BED_TEMP` to the highest `first_layer_bed_temperature` of the tools used, there will be similar logic used for setting the bed temperature at the start of the second layer
+        - Which `PRINT_START` macro:
+            - I will upload a `PRINT_START` macro template that pairs with this post-process script
+            - NOTE: you will be responsible for modifying the provided `PRINT_START` macro to match your current printer setup, as it will be minimal
+            - NOTE: please look at the 'pre-requisite conditions/modifications' section above first
     - end g-code:
-        - this section does not require any modifications, however it is assumed that you use this section to call `PRINT_END` and that your `PRINT_END` macro will perform a routine to turn off tool/bed heaters
+        - this section does not require any modifications, however it is assumed that you use this section to call `PRINT_END` and that your `PRINT_END` macro will perform a routine to turn off tool/bed heaters and move the toolhead
-    - after layer change g-code:
-        - IMPORTANT NOTE: if you are relying on your slicer to call `VERIFY_TOOL_DETECTED` or `VERIFY_TOOL_DETECTED ASYNC=1` then please ensure that you keep that in this section
     - tool change g-code:
         - must include the following two lines:
             - `CURRENT_TOOL={current_extruder}`